AherRahul/portfolio-v1/content/articles/frontend-system-design-1-3.md

 1. Add a script to run your project.
 2. Specify the project type as **module** because you are using **ES6 syntax**.
 This tells your project to follow **ESM (ECMAScript Modules)** instead of **CJS (CommonJS)**.

-It’s important to learn about these topics to understand how modules work in Nodejs.
+It’s important to learn about these topics to understand how modules work in NodeJs.

 ```
 {